pragma-org/PDRs/PDR-0003-Accepting-New-Projects/README.md

 - The project provides timely quarterly reports.
 - The project's name is clear and free of trademark disputes, cultural appropriation, and other issues.
 - The source code was either only developed by project team members or accepted by using a DCO.
-- The source code is published in the PRAGMA GitHub organization.
-- The source code is licensed under a PRAGMA-approved license.
+- The source code is licensed under a PRAGMA-approved license with PRAGMA as the owner.

 As soon as there is a successful vote by the General Assembly, the project becomes an active PRAGMA Project.